Open-MBEE/flexo-mms-layer1-service/docs/index.rst

 -----------------------

   MMS5_LOAD_SERVICE_URL
-    Optional, If using the load service give url here (if not given, load operations will use quadstore GSP)
+    Optional, If using the load service give url here (if not given, load operations will use quadstore GSP).
+Url should be in the form <Load service domain and port>/store

   JWT_DOMAIN
     This should be the same as what's configured for MMS5 Auth Service